 The Respondent witness gave evidence that there was no interchangeability between debit and credit cards in the understanding of the hotel.
-The Complainant exhibited documentary evidence to show that when she had booked online with her debit card, she was informed that "Youhave now confirmed and guaranteed your reservation by credit card.".
+The Complainant exhibited documentary evidence to show that when his partner had booked online with a debit card, she was informed that "Youhave now confirmed and guaranteed your reservation by credit card.".
 An incomplete booking made at the time of the event complained of, is also exhibited by the Complainant.
 This showed a Visa Debit card as an acceptable method of payment.
 This evidence illustrates that there was an interchangeability between credit card and debit card at the time of the booking and that there was no explicit reference to a credit card only policy.

 I found the evidence of the Respondent witness to be inconsistent at times.
 He initially proclaimed a strict, unequivocal rule regarding the use of credit cards which applied to everyone but became quite equivocal on the point when exceptions were outlined by him after further questioning.
-Overall, I found the evidence of the Complainant to be more convincing.
+Overall, I found the evidence of the Complainant's partner to be more convincing on this point.

-I conclude that the insistence of the hotel on differentiating between credit card and debit card when the Complainant arrived at the hotel on the day in question, pointed toward a selective approach to the Complainant and her family.
+I conclude that the insistence of the hotel on differentiating between credit card and debit card on the days in question, pointed toward a selective approach to the Complainant and his family.
 This approach conflicted with the widely accepted practice, as a matter of general knowledge, that debit cards are interchangeable with credit cards when hotel accommodation is being booked.
 Furthermore, the Respondent could not provide clear evidence that there was a strict 'credit card only' policy at the time of the booking.

-When the Complainant booked online, she successfully did what customers typically do when making a reservation with a debit card.
-However, when she presented herself at the Respondent hotel and it was made clear that the bill for three nights was to be paid by the Department of Social Protection, the Respondent Hotel insisted that the Complainant should produce a credit card in her name, or in the name of any member of her family who were staying at the hotel.
+When the Complainant's partner booked online, she successfully did what customers typically do when making a reservation with a debit card.
+However, when the Complainant and his partner presented themselves at the Respondent hotel and it was made clear that the bill for three nights was to be paid by the Department of Social Protection, the Respondent Hotel insisted that the Complainant should produce a Credit Card in his name, or in the name of any member of her family who were staying at the hotel.
 Greater context for such an approach by the hotel is provided when the Respondent's written submission and evidence are considered.
 This shows an unambiguous intention of no longer facilitating those in receipt of Housing Assistance.
-I am satisfied, after hearing the evidence and submissions in this case that the Respondent had full knowledge that the Complainant, as a social welfare recipient and in receipt of Housing Assistance, would not readily have a credit card and, therefore, that such an insistence was a device used on this particular occasion to deny the Complainant and her family, the right to equal treatment in the provision of accommodation.
+I am satisfied, after hearing the evidence and submissions in this case that the Respondent had full knowledge that the Complainant, as a social welfare recipient and in receipt of Housing Assistance, would not readily have a credit card and, therefore, that such an insistence was a device used on this particular occasion to deny the Complainant and his family, the right to equal treatment in the provision of accommodation.
 I conclude that the Complainant's prima facie case of discriminatory treatment on the grounds of being a recipient of Housing Assistance was not satisfactorily rebutted by the Respondent.
 I find, therefore, the Respondent engaged in prohibited conduct contrary to section 3B of the Act.